bullder/garifull.in/content/cv.md

 ## SKILLS
-Good knowledge of PHP including the latest version.
+Good experience with PHP including the latest version.
 I have pretty strong skills working with Symfony.
 I have no difficulties with SQL databases.
-I used MongoDB and Laravel when developing my pet projects.
+I used MongoDB and Laravel for my pet projects.
 Rich experience of testing code base in functional and unit way.
 Good understanding of service architecture in a modern way (async, queue, microservices).

 ## EXPERIENCE
-**Senior Web Developer, Smartbox Group, Dublin, Ireland,**\
+**Technical Leader, Smartbox Group, Dublin, Ireland,**\
-*promoted to Technical Leader since October 2019*\
 *since December 2017 (3 years)*\
-Working in a team which is responsible for a booking engine (smartbox.com/fr).
-Resolving cross teams integration issues.
+I'm part of the team which is responsible for a booking service (smartbox.com/fr).
+I'm responsible for resolving crossteams integrations.
 Bringing new tooling in the project (static analysis and snapshot API testing).
-Updating legacy code.
+Work on the plan of modernization for the project
+**Achivements:** CI/CD migration from jenkis to gitlab.
+Integration of Email Marketing Platform.
+Led the development of new tasks that generate new business value.
+A lot of improvemnts for Agile-framework used in team.

 **Senior Web Developer, OpenSoft Technologies, Saratov, Russia,**\
 *Jan 2014 – Dec 2017 (4 years)*\
 Worked on improving online typography service overnightprints.com.
 Cross teams interactions.
 Full-stack feature oriented development.
+**Achivements:** Intergration for new payment systems.
+Intergration with warehouse suppliers.
+Developed a system for improved delivery tracking.

 **Full-stack Developer, Freelance, remote,**\
 *May 2012 – Jan 2014 (1 year and 9 months)*\